Creation Care

 Facilities

-Our building has energy-efficient heating and cooling and we recycle almost 100% of our paper, glass, electronics, etc. In 2018, we suspended use of chemical pesticides, herbicides, and fossil fuel-based fertilizers.
+Our building has energy-efficient heating and cooling; and we recycle almost 100% of our paper, glass, electronics, etc. Our property has been designated as a Sacred Grounds wildlife habitat through the National Wildlife Federation.
+We restrict the use of chemical pesticides, herbicides, and fossil fuel-based fertilizers.

 Outreach